Ekadashi means the 11th day after the full moon and the 11th

 Method:

-Mix all the ingredients in a pressure cooker and cook until the brown rice is soft and turned to a porridge consistency.
-Add more water if you need a lighter kanji.
+the brown rice is soft and turned to a porridge consistency.
+Add more water if

 Black Chana Sundal